prathimacode-hub/PyAlgo-Tree/Backtracking/Water Jug Problem/README.md

 ## Short description of package/script

-- The problem is solved by BFS/DFS.
+- The problem is solved by BFS/DFS as per user's choice.
-- Backtracking is used.
+- Backtracking is used for keeping track of all the visited nodes and possible solutions.
-- Complete steps are described; each and every state mentioned.
+- Complete steps get printed with each and every state mentioned.

 ## Workflow of the Project

-The side-by-side comments added in the code provide a detailed explaination for the workflow.
+Description of functions used in the code and their purpose: get_search_type --> This method accepts an input for asking the choice for type of searching required i.e. BFS or DFS. get_jugs --> This method accept volumes of the jugs as an input from the user. get_goal --> This method returns the desired amount of water as goal. is_goal --> This method checks whether the given path matches the goal node. been_there --> This method validates whether the given node is already visited. next_transitions --> This method returns the list of all possible transitions. print_path --> This method prints the goal path. search --> This method searches for a path between starting node and goal node.
+After the desired values are entered by the user, the 'search' function is called to find the path/solution (if one exists).

 ## Compilation Steps